lavanet/docs/docs/intro/specs/spec-guide.md

 :::info

-Currently, rules are hard-coded.
-As of the time of this guide, "block" is the only rule defined in code.
+Currently, rules and extensions are hard-coded.
+As of the time of this guide, "block" is the only rule defined in code and "archive" is the only recognized extension.

 :::